-You can also recreate the original content if it’s relevant.
-This is obvious, but the content must better than the original.
+You can also recreate the original information if it’s relevant.
+This is obvious, but the information must better than the original.

-Reach out and let the linker know about the new, revised piece of content.
+Reach out and let the linker know about the new, revised piece of information.

 This strategy requires more time and effort, but you get more link placements.